Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Missing data, selection bias and privileged information

 \subsection{Missing data mechanisms}

 A very general framework for handling missing data is proposed by \cite{rubin1976inference}.
 When modelling the distribution of a set of random variables $X_1, ..., X_m$, this framework takes into account potential missing values of any of the $X_i$ by considering a random vector of \emph{response indicators}: binary variables $S_1, ..., S_m$, where $S_i = 1$ indicates that variable $X_i$ is observed.
 The process that determines whether we observe $X_i$ can be explicitly modelled as $\PP(S_i | X_1, ..., X_m)$.
 We then define the \emph{observed} random vector $X_1^o, ..., X_m^o$ where $X_i^o = X_i$ if $S_i=1$ and $X_i = ?$ if $S_i = 0$, where `?' denotes the value that is missing in the dataset.
+We focus on a specific missingness problem where we have covariates $X$, response variable $Y$, and where $S$ is a response indicator for $Y$, so only $Y$ can have missing values.

 \cite{rubin1976inference} proposed the following classification of missing data mechanisms, which approximately categorises the difficulty of many inference problems. \begin{definition}{\citep{rubin1976inference}} Given variables $X, Y$, and response indicator $S$ for $Y$, we say that $Y$ is \begin{itemize} \item Missing Completely at Random (MCAR) if the missingness mechanism is independent of all other observed variables, i.e.\ $S\Indep X, Y$; \item Missing at Random (MAR) if the missingness mechanism is independent of the missing variable given all other fully observed variables, i.e.\ $Y \Indep S \given X$; \item Missing Not at Random (MNAR) if it is neither MCAR nor MAR. \end{itemize} \end{definition}